LucianBell/LucianBell/README.md

 - 🌱 I’m currently learning Java.

-- ❓ Ask me about anything related to leadership and databases 🤓
+- ❓ Ask me anything related to leadership and databases 🤓

 - ⚡ Fun fact: I made a mobile app in high school (17 years old) and created a small business with a friend (18 years old).